Kylie Jenner Reportedly Lands Her Own Spinoff Show, Will Kendall Jenner Be Seen?

 “[Kylie Jenner] wants the show to be all about her,” a source said last year.
 “She no longer wants to do one with Kendall.”

-Around this time last year, Kylie Jenner was reportedly demanding her own reality series and while previous rumors suggested that the potential show would also include her older sister, model Kendall Jenner, she reportedly moved on from the idea completely and preferred to embark on her own spinoff.
+Around this time last year, Kylie Jenner was reportedly demanding her own reality series.
+While previous rumors suggested that the potential show would also include her older sister, model Kendall Jenner, she reportedly moved on from the idea completely and preferred to embark on her own spinoff.

-“[Kylie Jenner] wants her own spin-off show” and “no longer wants to do one with Kendall,” a source explained to Radar Online at the time.
+“[Kylie Jenner] wants her own spin-off show [and] no longer wants to do one with Kendall,” a source explained to Radar Online at the time.

 Kylie Jenner is the youngest of the Kardashian sisters but in the last year, she’s made a name for herself with the launch of her cosmetics line.
-As fans will recall, Kylie Jenner created The Kylie Jenner Lip Kit and quickly sold out of the products.
+As fans will recall, Kylie Jenner created the Kylie Jenner Lip Kit and quickly sold out of the products.

 “[Kylie Jenner] just wants to have a show on E! that is all about her, that will focus mainly on her journey of building her own empire,” the insider told Radar Online.